vshn/appcat-service-prototype/README.md

 To uninstall, either run
 - `make deprovision` to just uninstall the service instance.
 - `make clean` to completely remove the cluster and all artifacts.

+## Monitoring

+A monitoring stack with Prometheus will also be installed and monitors the Redis instance as well as backups.
+The stack can also be used for billing purposes.
+In `service/billing.promql` is a sample PromQL query that can be used to count how long a certain Redis instance is "provisioned".
+Enter this query in http://127.0.0.1.nip.io:8081/prometheus/ after provisioning.

 ## How it works